nickkro25/wi21-cse110-lab4/part1/part1.md

 16 == is a regular equality check, and only looks at the values of variables, not their type. === is a strict equality check and requires both the values and types to match.

 17 'How are you?' will be printed, as the first conditional is false (2 == true), but (2) is true because Boolean(2) is true because 2 > 0.

+19. The result is [6,8,10].
+The function modifyArray is called, with an array containing [1,2,3] and the callback function being defined as doSomething.
+Then for each element in the array, the callback function, doSomething is called with the array element and a callback function that multiplies by two and returns it.
+Therefore, the DoSomething functioin will add two to each array element and multiply it by 2.
+Thus, each element of the array will have 2 added to it, then multiplied by 2.

+20.